Let Us Be Your Resource for Spousal Support Claims in Alabama

 - Alimony in Gross.
 In cases where a division of assets is impractical, the court may compensate a spouse with alimony in gross.
 Alimony in gross is considered compensation for the recipient’s marital rights.
 This type of alimony is not considered income by the receiving spouse; it is not considered a deduction for the paying spouse, nor is it modifiable by the court at a future time.

 - Rehabilitative Alimony.
 At times, the court awards alimony for a specified duration to help one spouse obtain secure footing as an individual.
 This allocation, for example, might be the case in a long-term marriage where one spouse has maintained the home and has, therefore, been out of the workforce for an extended period of time.
 Rehabilitative alimony may be awarded to help this spouse get back into the workforce.
 In such cases, the award period does have a definite end date.

 Why do you need a lawyer?
 The amount of alimony provided is at the discretion of the judge.
 Consequently, you need a persuasive lawyer to argue your case and only accept what is right and fair for you.

-At AFLG, we understand that divorce is a confusing, difficult experience for people all over the state, whether in Huntsville or anywhere in North Alabama, we know that you do not want—and maybe do not know—how to manage the difficulties of obtaining maintenance and spousal support.
+At CCL, we understand that divorce is a confusing, difficult experience for people all over the state, whether in Huntsville or anywhere in North Alabama, we know that you do not want (and maybe do not know how) to manage the difficulties of obtaining spousal support.
 We are ready to help you.

-At the Alabama Family Law Group, we support you in finding creative solutions to the challenging problems presented in maintenance issues.
-Call us at 256-859-7277. or contact us online to set up an initial consultation concerning maintenance.
+At Charlotte Christian Law, we support you in finding creative solutions to the challenging problems presented in alimony issues.
+Call us at 256-859-7277 or contact us online to set up an initial consultation concerning spousal support.